Is getting a law review article published on your list of goals for 2025? If so, you’ve come to the right place!

 Pulling back more broadly, this is really about making all of the words in your submission count.
 Remember, the goal is to write a compelling article, not to hit the maximum word limit.
 And that means getting to the heart of the matter fast.

-Check your citations — then check them again
+7. Check your citations, then check them again

-Another submission prep step we can’t stress enough is to check your article citations — then check them again!
-Law review editors are hyper-vigilant of referencing and will flag areas of your article that could use additional references or any that appear incomplete.
+Another submission prep step we can’t stress enough is to check your article citations!
+Law review editors are hyper-vigilant of citations and will flag areas of your article that could use additional references or any that appear incomplete.
 So make sure all of your legal assertions have complete and correct citations.

 As former West Virginia Law Review editor Jordan McMinn explained, “having good citations is so important!
 It’s important because it’s often the first thing editors review and because it gives editors a good idea of how much effort it will take to bring the article to publication.
 We made many decisions where we were on the fence about offering publication, and it went one way or the other based on the abstract and citations.”

 Next, before submitting to law reviews, be sure to read their author guidelines and preferences and adjust your article accordingly.
-This includes adhering to each law review’s aims and scope, formatting requirements, and preferred submission method.
+This includes adhering to each law review’s formatting requirements and preferred submission method.
 You don’t want a law review to automatically reject your submission because it doesn’t meet a technical specification.

 Of course, you’ll want to first ensure your article is clean without any typos, grammatical errors, or formatting issues.
 Next, look out for the following common submission specifications: